Staten Island to the Oakwood Section

 Staten Island runs on relationships, and Oakwood is no exception.
 If you're moving in from out of the area, here's where the social and professional life happens.

-• The ferry commute itself — it sounds small, but the boat is where Island professionals trade notes every morning.
+• The ferry commute itself.
+It sounds small, but the boat is where Island professionals trade notes every morning.
 Lawyers, finance, city workers, small-business owners.
 It's a floating network you join by accident.

-• New Dorp Lane after work — the bars and restaurants here function as the neighborhood's living room.
+• New Dorp Lane after work.
+The bars and restaurants here function as the neighborhood's living room.
 Violette's, Campania, and the Italian rooms are where local business gets done over dinner.

-• Fitness & clubs — the Ocean Breeze Athletic Complex (indoor track and field), bay-front running on the FDR Boardwalk, and the marina and boating community at Great Kills give you ready-made circles around shared routines.
+• Fitness & clubs.
+The Ocean Breeze Athletic Complex (indoor track and field), bay-front running on the FDR Boardwalk, and the marina and boating community at Great Kills give you ready-made circles around shared routines.

-• Civic & faith communities — the East Shore is dense with active parishes, youth sports leagues, and civic associations.
+• Civic & faith communities.
+The East Shore is dense with active parishes, youth sports leagues, and civic associations.
 For families relocating in, these are the fastest way to belong by the second season.

 14

 • Flood zones are real.
 A large share of the 10306 ZIP carries meaningful flood risk over the coming decades.
-East of Hylan, toward Oakwood Beach, is the sensitive zone—this is the area hit hard in 2012.
+East of Hylan, toward Oakwood Beach, is the sensitive zone.
+This is the area hit hard in 2012.
 West of Hylan, on higher ground in Oakwood Heights, the picture is very different.

 Practical rule: before you love a specific Oakwood house, pull its FEMA flood zone and a real flood-insurance quote.
-It can be the deciding number—and it's exactly the kind of thing I check before you ever write an offer.
+It can be the deciding number, and it's exactly the kind of thing I check before you ever write an offer.

 15